ian12-21/QuizApp-Frontend/frontend-readme.md

 ## About the Project

-**QuizApp-Frontend** is a decentralized application (dApp) built using Angular, designed to provide an interactive, secure, and transparent platform for creating and playing quizzes on the blockchain.
-It serves as the user interface for the QuizApp ecosystem, enabling users to create, join, and participate in blockchain-powered quizzes with seamless wallet integration and real-time smart contract interaction.
+**QuizApp-Frontend** is a decentralized application (dApp) built using Angular, designed to provide an interactive, secure, and transparent platform for creating and playing quizzes on the blockchain.[...]

 **Key Objectives:**
 - Offer a fair and decentralized quiz experience powered by Ethereum smart contracts.